IKOR-GmbH/sip-framework/docs/framework_version_upgrade.md

 </parent>
 ```

 In the same file, profile fields `id` and `maxJdkVersion` should be updated to java version 11.
-Single lines necessary
-for updating are marked with `update` comment:

 ```xml
 <profiles>